exeluter/bnspatch/README.md

 The client and launcher components can be used individually or in tandem.

 ### Client features (public)
 Only tested on NA/EU client.
-Other regions have invasive anti-cheats

 - [x] Enables multi-client.
 - [x] Bypasses WinLicense "Detect File/Registry Monitors" protection.